GetTerminus/terminus-ui/terminus-ui/validators/src/validators.service.md

 ## Mocking

-A mocked version of the service is available for testing as `TsValidatorsServiceMock`.
+A mocked version of the service is available for testing as `TsValidatorsServiceMock` from `@terminus/ui/validators/testing`.

 The mocks consist of Jest mock functions.
 Based on the class value `isValid` the validator mock will return an error message or `null`.